 Welcome to the How to Go on a Motorcycle Adventure Guide!
-Here’s everything you need to know about preparing for and going on a motorcycle trip including paperwork, choosing your bike and gear, planning routes, shipping, safety and loads more…
+Here’s everything you need to know about preparing for and going on a motorcycle trip or RTW epic including paperwork, choosing your bike and gear, planning routes, shipping, safety and loads more…

 This is a big deal.
 If you’re reading this article, then you’re considering leaving home for a few months or years – or completely leaving your old life behind for a new one on the open road.
 Either way, a motorcycle adventure means something epic and life-changing is about to happen and you’re probably grinning ear-to-ear just thinking about it.